-If you’re a travel influencer or blogger then welcome to the big bad world of running a business.
+If you’re a travel Influencer or Blogger, then welcome to the big bad world of running a business.
 You’re now a brand (even if it is a personal one) so everything you say, do and post about matters.
 The key to being successful in any industry is figuring out how to differentiate yourself and stand out from the crowd.
-Yes, there is competition in every market but since travel blogging and influencer marketing is a relatively new industry the good news is there is still room for everyone!
+Yes, there is competition in every market but since travel Blogging and Influencer marketing is a complex industry, there is room for everyone!

-Here at Sidewalker Daily we work with travel bloggers and influencers and understand how challenging it can be to figure out everything you need to know to be successful in this industry.
-As one of the original travel and style communities on Instagram, we’ve grown up with the travel influencer industry and have seen it all.
-We’re giving you 21 tips on how to stand out as a travel blogger or influencer so you can know what it takes to make it happen!
+Here at Sidewalker Daily we work with Bloggers and Influencers and understand how challenging it can be to figure out everything you need to know to be successful in this industry.
+We also consult with brands on their Influencer campaigns and have coordinated brand partnerships for tourism boards and hotels.
+As one of the original travel and style communities on Instagram, we’ve grown up with the travel Influencer industry and have seen it all.
+We’re giving you 21 tips on how to stand out as a travel Blogger or Influencer so you can know what it takes to make it happen!

 21 Ways To Stand Out As A Travel Blogger or Influencer.

 Here are some of our favorite tips (in no particular order) to stand out as a travel Blogger or Influencer:

 You need to brand yourself, period.
 Why?
 Because every company does and yours is no different.

 Think about why someone would want to follow you or take your advice over someone else?
 When it comes to choosing a blog name or social media handles, think about the future – is this a name you will be good with in a few years…or is it going to be one of those AIM or Myspace names that you cringe at the thought of now?